Frequently Asked Questions

 Where can I take off and land?

-You can drive the Switchblade to any public airport to take off, and may land at the same, or any other, public airport.
-You can also take off and land from any private airport where you have privileges
+You can drive the Switchblade to any public airport to take off, and may land at the same, or any other public airport.
+You can also take off and land from any private airstrip where you have privileges.

 Can I take off from my own land?

-Can the Switchblade be operated out of a controlled airport?
+Can the Switchblade be operated in and out of a controlled airport?

 Our standard instrument panel will allow flight to and from controlled airports.
 The whole idea behind the Switchblade is to expand your horizons and capabilities.